POND CALCULATORS Click on the link provided below to go to our Pond Calculators

 Total width of your pond Plus twice the maximum depth plus 2' for an adequate edge

-Your liner length would be 9'+ 4'+2'=15' Your liner width would be 6'+4'+2'=12'
+Your liner length would be 9'+ 4'+2'=15'

 For a pond 6 x 9 x 2 you would need a liner approx. 12'x15